zeropoolnetwork/sharded-storage-docs/article/main.md

 2. Zero-knowledge proofs of data availability.
 The data replicas contain the same information.
 However, we need to implement a unique representation for each replica.
 Otherwise, multiple nodes can collude and store only one replica.
 Replica-to-replica transformation should be a complex problem to prevent collusion and force each node to store its replica.
 It means that the zero-knowledge proof of data availability becomes a complex problem.

 3. Data distribution.
 The nodes go online and offline.
 If a malicious actor controls a significant part of the network, they can try to collect all data replicas for one file one by one, which will lead to data loss.
-The sound way to prevent it is random redistribution of data replicas when the nodes are going offline.
+The sound way to prevent it is random redistribution of data replicas when some of the nodes go offline.

 Below we propose a solution using 35 times less storage space for the same security level and with simple space-time proofs of data availability instead of replica proofs.